Statement of Beliefs

 Téléchargement du document: Regles Electorales des Dquipes de Negociation Centrale/De Groupe de L'AIIO (Updated December, 2011)

-Document Download: Guide to the Election Process at the Local and Bargaining Unit Levels (Updated June, 2015).
-This Guide has been developed by the Provincial Election Team to help you through the local election process.
+Document Download: Local and Bargaining Unit Election Policy (Updated April 2016).
+This policy has been developed to help you through the local election process.
 It also will help with an understanding of how ONA is structured at the Local level, including the roles and responsibilities of local executives.

 Document Download: Guide to Local Action: Tips on What to Do When Action is Needed Now (Posted September 2013) This package is meant to be a very convenient and easy-to-use set of tips and techniques to keep handy and refer to when faced with a local issue.